The Chinese University of Hong Kong

 Student Activities and Services

 The Office of Student Affairs coordinates university-wide student activities, liaises with the student unions and their affiliated societies, and provides assistance and advice for student functions.
-The Office also offers a wide range of services, including (i) Career Planning and Development; (ii) Student Development and Resources; (iii) Wellness and Counselling Centre; and (iv) Learning and Cultural Enhancement Services.
+The Office also offers a wide range of services, including (i) Career Planning and Development; (ii) Student Experience and Development; (iii) Wellness and Counselling; and (iv) Learning and Cultural Enhancement Services.

 Going on exchange is a once-in-a-lifetime experience.
 It allows students to appreciate and explore different cultures and learning styles, hone language skills, and grow as confident individuals.
-The University has over 280 student exchange partners in more than 35 countries and regions.
-Every year, CUHK sends over 1,000 CUHK students to participate in student exchange programmes for one term or one academic year.
+CUHK has over 270 student exchange partners in more than 36 countries and regions.
+Every year, over 1,000 CUHK students participate in student exchange programmes for one term or one academic year.
 Furthermore, many CUHK students take part in short-term experiential learning activities outside Hong Kong arranged by the Colleges and academic departments throughout the academic year.

 To learn more about exchange and short-term learning opportunities, please visit http://www.oal.cuhk.edu.hk/gettingstarted.